billbuchanan/trust4futures/workshop_01/README.md

 # Workshop 1

 The first workshop is 26 March 2025 at 10am (CET).
+If you are registered on Moodle, the link is [here](https://moodlecommunity.napier.ac.uk/course/view.php?id=960).

 ## Session 1: Bill